im-tesla/AnySniff/README.md

 ```
 .\AnySniff.exe
 ```
-The program will initialize and begin sniffing for caller IPs, logging them along with relevant geolocation data.
+The program will initialize and begin sniffing for someone IP, logging them along with relevant geolocation data.

-## Code Overview

-The core components of the program are as follows:

-- **Initialization**: Sets up the console handler for clean exit, windows API
-- **IP Sniffing**: Continuously sniffs caller IPs, logging new addresses with additional details such as country and ISP.
-- **Loop Control**: Maintains a list of already sniffed IPs to avoid duplicate entries.
-- **Logging**: Uses a custom debug logger to display information with different levels of importance (INFO, WARNING, ERROR, etc.).

 ### Example Log Output
 ```